webhintio/hint/packages/parser-html/README.md

 The `HTML` parser is built on top of `[jsdom][jsdom]` so hints can analyze `HTML` files.

-Note: This parser is not needed if using a [connector][connectors] which connects to a browser as the browser's DOM will be used to generate events instead.
+Note: This parser is currently only needed if using the local [connector][connectors].
+Other connectors provide their own DOM to generate events instead.

 To use it you will have to install it via `npm`: